 Before “retiring” from media in 2016, Peeples was a features writer and photographer for Santa Clarita’s KHTS Radio News and its website and wrote the occasional local entertainment-related blog post for “Peeples Place at KHTS.”

-On Santa Clarita television, Peeples co-produced, booked, wrote, and hosted SCVTV’s WAVE-nominated “House Blend” local music and interview program from 2010-2015, which continues to air on the station and on-demand on SCVTV.com.
+On Santa Clarita television, Peeples co-produced, booked, wrote, and hosted SCVTV’s WAVE-nominated “House Blend” local music and interview program from 2010-2015.
+Many of the 69 half-hour episodes continue to air on SCVTV and on-demand on SCVTV.com.

 He also delivered the “SCV Entertainment Minute”/”SCV Rock Beat” report Wednesdays during SCVTV’s NewsBreak evening news program from 2010-2016.